Content protected from screenshots

 Related Questions

-What is the dimensional formula of resistance based on the definition in the text?
+What is the role of internal resistance in a cell?

 (Current Affairs)